oddbird/oddleventy/content/blog/2022/zero-units.md

 ## Zero is (not always) special

-That 'Best Practice' works great for raw zero values, directly applied to properties like
+That 'best practice' works great for raw zero values, directly applied to properties like
 `margin` or `padding` --
 but there are other places
-where this 'Best Practice' will break your CSS.
+where this 'best practice' will break your CSS.

 In general:
 _when zero is inside a function, the type of zero matters_.